tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

-Write a function that removes all capitals letters from a sentence except the first letter, put quotation marks around the sentence and add ", whispered Edabit." at the end.
+Write a function that removes all capitals letters from a sentence except the first letter, put quotation marks around the sentence and add ", whispered Acme." at the end.

 __Ejemplos:__ shhh("HI THERE!") ➞ '"Hi
-there!", whispered Edabit.' shhh("tHaT'S Pretty awesOme") ➞ '"That's pretty awesome", whispered Edabit.' shhh("") ➞ …
+there!", whispered Acme.' shhh("tHaT'S Pretty awesOme") ➞ '"That's pretty awesome", whispered Acme.' shhh("") ➞ …

 Tema: formato